 Riisa Ranch, 42 km / 26 mi east of Pärnu and gateway to Soomaa National Park, Estonia.
 This is the starting point of what turned out to be one of the most exciting days I had in the Baltic States.
-But I have to admit that even before leaving I was pretty excited to go for this tour.
+But I have to admit that even before leaving I was pretty excited to go on this tour.

-The promise of an in-depth exploration and total immersion in a vast bog land is too exciting to ignore!
+The promise of an in-depth exploration and total immersion in a vast bogland is too exciting to ignore!
 I had seen some bog landscapes in Ireland before, but it was the first time I would actually hike on the bog itself.
 A totally new experience.

 Soomaa National Park protects the largest peat bog in Estonia, as well as a network of rivers and extensive wetlands around it.
-It is a quite unusual landscape to walk in when you live near Paris, France, and even more so for my girlfriend who is from equatorial Singapore!
+It is quite an unusual landscape to walk in when you live near Paris, France, and even more so for my girlfriend who is from equatorial Singapore!

 Address: Riisa Rantso, 86815 Pärnu County, Estonia

 Best way to go: Book a tour online (see links below)

 Tour prices: Day tour: 55 Euros (75 Euros with transfer from Pärnu); Night tour: 50 Euros (70 Euros with the transfer from Pärnu).
 Thus, for both tours, I paid 75+50 = 125 Euros from Pärnu.

 Peat bogs are amazing environments.
 They are the result of an accumulation of sphagnum moss.
 As the moss dies and deposits layer after layer, it becomes peat.

 It is a very slow process.
 As I explain in the video below, the bog in Soomaa National Park grows only 1 mm (0.04 inch) every year.
 In some areas, the thickness of peat reaches 8 meters (26 ft), which means it took 8000 years to accumulate all that moss.